 Candidates wishing to take the Practitioner Qualification must also satisfy one of the following criteria for project management knowledge:

-- have passed the APMP qualification
+- have passed the APM PMQ qualification (formerly knwon as the APMP qualification)

 - can demonstrate good familiarity with the APM Body of Knowledge and have passed an equivalent qualification such as PMP, ISEB Certificate in Project Management, Open University Project Management Module M865